 Australian Code for the Responsible Conduct of Research developed by the NHMRC - www.nhmrc.gov.au/_files_nhmrc/file/publications/synopses/r39.pdf

 There are two primary government funding bodies for research in Australia, the Australian Research Council (ARC) and the National Health and Medical Research Council (NHMRC).
 Research in Australia is also supported through international funding bodies, collaboration with industry, and through a range of smaller public and private bequests and programs.

-The ARC Discovery Projects Funding Rules for funding commencing in 2012 state that researchers may use up to two per cent of their grant for publication and that the ARC “strongly encourages publication in publicly accessible outlets and the depositing of data and any publications arising from a Project in an appropriate subject and/or institutional repository”.
+The ARC rules for Discovery Grants for 2012 for funding commencing in 2012 state that researchers may use up to two per cent of their grant for publication and that the ARC “strongly encourages publication in publicly accessible outlets and the depositing of data and any publications arising from a Project in an appropriate subject and/or institutional repository”.
 It also states that if they don’t, researchers must justify why not in the Final Report.

 ARC Open Access Policy (19/2/15)

 The NHMRC have just announced that as of July 2012, publications resulting from NHMRC funded research must be placed in an institutional repository within 12 months of publication https://theconversation.edu.au/all-research-funded-by-nhmrc-to-be-accessible-free-of-charge-5486